camilla-ip/poreqc/README.md

 Output:
 * a directory containing one text file of tabular data required for each plot
 * a directory of plots with suitable size and resolution for inclusion in a PDF
-* a directory of similar plots suitable for an HTML report to be displayed on a laptop [NOT IMPL]
-* a printable PDF version of the report, generated via LaTeX
+* a printable PDF version of the report
-* an HTML version of the report that refers to images in a sub-directory [NOT IMPL]

 Notes:
-# The program was designed to be run following an rsync of the sequencing data
+# The program was designed to be run after an rsync of the raw sequencing data
-   from the sequencing laptop.
+   from the sequencing laptop to a server which can process the data without affecting the computer controlling the sequencing experiment.
 A special 'data status file' will indicate whether the run has completed or is still ongoing.
-# It is expected that the output directory for the HTML version of the report
-   will be a directory which is accessed by a web server so the laboratory people running the MinION can view the current status of the data in real-time.

 ```
 usage: